 In 1967, FAWCO President Mary Mag (1965–1969) and her Board established The FAWCO Foundation; Mary served as the first FAWCO Foundation President until a Board was formed, then again from 1971–1975.
 Donations were made to relief organizations and academic scholarships were awarded as early as the 1930’s when membership totaled only 10 to 12 clubs.
 Today, The FAWCO Foundation's mission is to put into action the interests of FAWCO in the global community by specifically aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
 FAWCO’s philanthropic "heart" is supported by the generous and caring spirit of our members.

-The FAWCO Foundation Development Grant Fund program has awarded $400,000 to more than 120 charitable projects.
-Projects are located in over 50 countries worldwide.
-To learn all about our Development Grants Program, please see our Development Grants page.
+The FAWCO Foundation Development Grant program has awarded $472,500 to more than 120 charitable projects in over 50 countries worldwide.
+For further information on our Development Grant Program, please see our Development Grants page.
 If you have a question about submitting nominations, please contact The Foundation Development Grant Administrator.

 FAWCO and The FAWCO Foundation jointly administer a multi-year program that brings a critical global issue to the attention of FAWCO clubs, their members and to the world.
 The FAWCO Target Program has previously focused on the areas of Health, the Environment and Human Rights.

-The FAWCO Target Program was initiated to unite the power of almost 12,000 individual members of the 64 FAWCO member clubs in 33 countries to make a significant and sustainable impact on critical issues that support the effort to achieve the UN Millennium Development Goals.
+The FAWCO Target Program was initiated to unite the power of FAWCO member clubs around the globe to make a significant and sustainable impact on critical issues that support the effort to achieve the UN Millennium Development Goals.

-The 2016-2019 Target Program will focus on Education.
-This overarching theme was announced at the FAWCO Interim Conference in Frankfurt.
-FAWCO Member Clubs submitted nominations for specific projects in the fall of 2016.
-The Clubs then votec for the project of their choice with the winning project being announced at the 2017 conference in Mumbai.
-The winning project is Hope Byond Displacement, the Collateral Repair Project.
-For more information regarding the Target project, please click here.
+The current Target Program (2016-2019) is focusing on Education.
+This overarching theme was announced at the FAWCO Interim Conference in Frankfurt in 2016.
+FAWCO Member Clubs submitted nominations for specific projects and then voted for the project of their choice; the selected project was announced at the 2017 Biennial Conference in Mumbai, India.
+The project is Hope Byond Displacement, the Collateral Repair Project.
+For more information regarding the Target project, please go to the FAWCO Target webpage.